Drone in a Box for the Construction Industry

 Reduce operational costs and maintain business continuity and operations from anywhere in the world as on-site robots collect consistent, accurate and repeatable data - all managed from afar, centralising data.

 The construction industry is a major contributor to global carbon emissions.
-However, a drone in a box system, like the DJI Dock, can help construction projects transition to a more sustainable and low-carbon future.
+However, a drone in a box system can help construction projects transition to a more sustainable and low-carbon future.

 A docking station runs on electric power, which can reduce fuel consumption and greenhouse gas emissions associated with traditional construction machinery and vehicles.